In-Depth Guide to Building HIPAA Compliant Software in 8 Easy Steps

 HIPAA Compliant Software Development With Interexy

 One of the brightest examples of our experience in developing hipaa compliant applications is MedKitDoc.
 This is a custom mHealth software we built in order to reinvent telemedicine worldwide by creating a revolutionary product.
-Its founders came to Interexy with only concept and idea in mind and wanted us to produce an app that will meet all vital industry’s requirements.
+Its founders came to Interexy with only concept and healthcare app ideas in mind and wanted us to produce an app that will meet all vital industry’s requirements.

 We started from the consultation process to understand goals, outlining the drafts of the solution’s development, as well as proceeding with the whole planning stage to finalise the MVP.
 For the development process, we chose a team of carefully selected engineers that has deep expertise in hipaa technology to ensure the final product won’t get any breaches.